siruguri/javascript_lessons/source/lessons/lesson_10.html.markdown

 So we need a way to recognize when either of these actions has occurred &mdash; in JavaScript land, we say that we have to "_handle_ these _events_."

 So now let's add a _click event handler_ to the submit button above.
-There are a couple of ways of doing but one is to use an instance method available for DOM node objects.
+There are a couple of ways of doing this, but one is to use an instance method available for DOM node objects.
 The DOM node function that lets you do this is called `addEventListener`, and it needs two
 arguments: